Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Fully isentropic and stratified polytropes

 \subsection{Unstratified $\gamma=5/3$ polytropes}

-The panels in Fig. \ref{fig:n15_k222} show the real (top) and imaginary (bottom) parts of Love numbers $k_{22}^2$ (Equation \ref{eq:klnm}) as a function of tidal frequency $\omega_t$, computed for isentropic $\gamma=5/3$ polytropes perturbed by a purely quadrupolar ($\ell=m=2$) tidal potential.
+The panels in Fig. \ref{fig:n15_k222} show the real (top) and imaginary (bottom) parts of Love numbers $k_{22}^2$ (Equation \ref{eq:klnm}) as a function of tidal frequency $\omega_t$, computed for isentropic $\gamma=5/3$ polytropes perturbed by a purely quadrupolar ($n=m=2$) tidal potential.
 The top panel employs a symmetric log-scale that transitions to linear at $Re[k_{22}^2]=1$.
 From dark to light, the line colors indicate polytropic models with increasingly rapid rotation.
-For comparison, the dotted lines show direct ratios $k_{22}$ (Equation \ref{eq:klm}) computed for an $m=2$ tidal potential including degrees $n=2$ to $n=12.$ For the most part $k_{22}\simeq k_{22}^2$, indicating (unsurprisingly) that the quadrupolar response of the star is dominated by the quadrupolar part of the tidal potential.
 The calculations shown in Fig. \ref{fig:n15_k222} involved a constant dynamic viscosity $\mu_v=10^{-5}$ (in units with $G=M=R_\text{eq}=1$).
 This is large from an astrophysical perspective, but sufficiently small to reveal the important dynamical features of the model.

 Resonances with internal oscillation modes produce sharp sign changes in $Re[k_{22}^2]$ and corresponding extrema in $Im[k_{22}^2]\Omega/\omega_t.$ Note that $Im[k_{22}^2]\Omega/\omega_t$ remains strictly positive, since sign$(Im[k_{\ell m}^n])=$sign$(\omega_t)$ \citep[see Section \ref{sec:diss}; ][]{Ogilvie2013}.
 The strong resonances at tidal frequencies $\omega_t/\Omega\lesssim -2$ and $\omega_t/\Omega\gtrsim 1$ correspond to retrograde and prograde fundamental modes (f-modes) with predominantly sectoral ($\ell\simeq m=2$) structure in their eigenfunctions.
 With faster and faster rotation, the natural frequencies of these oscillations become smaller in amplitude compared with the rotation rate \citep[e.g.,][]{Dewberry2022a}, and the resonances consequently move inward on an x-axis scaled by $\Omega$.
 For rotation rates $\Omega\gtrsim0.56$, higher degree ``tesseral'' ($\ell>m$) f-modes appear at higher frequencies in the bottom panel.
 They produce smaller resonances because of smaller spatial overlap with the $Y_2^2$ harmonic; in a non-rotating, spherically symmetric star the overlap integrals of tesseral f-modes with the sectoral tide vanish entirely.